Python

 This guide provides a walkthrough for a Python-based application and how to configure common CI tasks.
 If you’re new to Razorops please read our Tutorial and configuration guides first.

 We will show how to download dependencies, run tests, generate artifacts or coverage reports using various popular tools in Python community.
-We also provide a CI optimized container image for Python as well.
+We also provide CI optimized container image for Python as well to use in your pipeline.

-• For Docker runner environment, you can specify a container image (razorci/python or official ruby) with tag.
+- For Docker runner environment, you can specify a container image (razorci/python or official python) with tag.

 Choosing version on Docker environment